guerindylan555-boop/MVPvintedboost/README.md

 - Generate button (sticky).
 Sends structured fields; backend builds prompt and generates with the image
 - History gallery (localStorage) of generated images with quick preview

+### Studio (Environments & Models)
+- Environment tab:
+  - Bulk upload environment source images (stored in S3 and tracked in Postgres)
+  - Random: picks a random uploaded source and generates with strict instruction “randomize the scene and the mirror frame”
+  - Generate: same instruction, plus user prompt appended
+  - Recent generated environments grid (last 200), streamed from backend via `/env/image`
+  - Select up to 5 generated images, name them, and save as defaults via `/env/defaults`
+  - List and delete all uploaded sources (S3 + DB) from the UI
+- Model tab:
+  - Text‑only generation (preview), with placeholders to upload male/female source images (for future use)

 ## Local development

 ### Prerequisites